zaxor0/zwerchhau/README.md

 If only one combatant attempts a grapple, there are two checks:

 - First dexterity, this represents the lunge or springing action an attacker would make to quickly close distance before a strike is made against them.
 Also, is represents the opponent swinging their weapon or moving away from the grappler.
-- Upon failure: If the opposing side performed a *thrust* or *slash*, take damage.
+- Upon failure: If the opposing side performed a *thrust* or *slash*, they deal and roll for damage.
 - Upon success: A standard opposed strength check to see who dominates.
+  - The side that performed grapple gets a +1 on their check, meaning roll under their ability score + 1 for success.

 #### Grapple Strength Check
-If both sides are performing a grapple, each side rolls 1d6 & add their strength, winner performs a wrestling maneuvre.
+If both sides are performing a grapple, perform an opposed strength check, both sides roll 1d20, with the *under but hightest* being the winner.

+The winner performs a wrestling maneuvre:

-- Disarm the opponent: Attempt to remove the opponent's weapon, this is ideal for forcing a yield, requires a 1d6 skill check
+- **Disarm** the opponent: Attempt to remove the opponent's weapon, this is ideal for forcing a yield
-- Throw the opponent to the ground: Drastically reduce an opponents defensive capabilities by forcing them into a prone position, this is ideal for a swift kill.
+- **Throw** the opponent to the ground: Drastically reduce an opponents defensive capabilities by forcing them into a prone position, this is ideal for a swift kill.
-- Sleeperhold: Attempt to force the opponent to passout; if successful, you are occupied for 3 turns and are unable to defend yourself, requires a 1d6 skill check.
+- **Choke** the opponent: Attempt to strangle the opponent, lethal or non lethal.
+Requires 3 rounds of combat, you are unable to defend yourself during these rounds.

-These maneurves are the sort of thing a warrior would want to have "skills" in, giving them an "advantage roll."

-#### Relevanti Grappling Skills
-- Grappling: +1 to engagement on grappling STR checks
-- Wrestling throws: +2 CON damage (instead of none)
-- Disarming: Advantage on disarm checks

 ### Riposte
-If a player rolled a parry versus a slash or thrust, and they win the opposed check with a natural roll of 6, may riposte.

-A riposte is follow up to a successful parry that allows for a damage roll halved; with weapon specailization, normal damage is dealt.
+A riposte is follow up to a successful parry that allows for a damage roll halved; with weapon specailization.

-A parry roll of 5 with a +1 for a shield does not allow for a riposte, the roll must be a natural 6.

-### Small Sized Combatants
-This mainly applies to half sized humanoids (halflings, gnomes, kobolds, etc.) fighting medium sized humanoids (humans, dwarves, elves, etc).

-If you are of this "small" size fighting a medium sized opponent:

-- Any constitution damage you deal is halved.
-This *does not* apply to flesh damage to HP.
-- You receive advantage during grappling if your posture is to disengage.

-For example, a halfling equipped with a two-handed long sword should be able to land a lethal blow on a human; however, due to their relative strength, they are unlikely to "wear down" the physical endurance of someone twice their size.
-Additionally, being small often tends to increase nimbleness and agility, therefore the "small" sized combatant is better suited to escape a grapple.

-These advantages do not scale beyond small versus medium opponents.
+### Bonuses to AC
+If a player character has a "bonus to AC" such as a halfling bonus +2 versus giants, then instead treat this as a -2 on the opponent's opposed roll.

+That means, for this roll, the opponent's ability is considered 2 lower, and they must roll under the new lower number to succeed.

 ## Ranged Combat
 Ranged combat is a simplified process of the melee combat steps, it does not exhaust your CON unless you are forced into melee.